FHA Self-Sufficiency Test For 3- and 4-Unit Properties in 2025

 For example, you can use an FHA loan on a 4-unit home with $4,000 in eligible rental income (after the vacancy factor is applied) only if the payment is less than or equal to $4,000.

-That being said, there are some “gotchas,” and the formula isn’t as simple as stated above, so let’s dive into details.
+That being said, there are some “gotchas,” and the formula isn’t as simple as stated above, so let’s dive into the details.

 Calculating FHA Self-Sufficiency Rental Income